 Urgent Need for Therapeutic Progress

-Despite these staggering statistics and significant advances in treating some liver diseases such as hepatitis C, little progress has been made to address the life-threatening complications of end-stage liver disease.
+Despite these staggering statistics and significant advances in treating some liver diseases such as hepatitis C, little progress has been made to address the life-threatening complications of severe liver disease.

-New interventions to manage the morbidity and mortality of end-stage liver disease are needed urgently.
+New interventions to manage the morbidity and mortality of severe liver disease are needed urgently.

 While liver transplantation is a viable and curative option, many patients are ineligible.
 For those who are eligible, the number of patients who could potentially benefit from transplant are far outstripped by the available supply of donor organs.